Zapier has a free account for basic use. For heavy use, there are tiered pricing options.

 If you haven’t connected Slack to Workable, you’ll be prompted to connect your Slack account here.
 Click on ‘Connect Account’ and you’ll see another pop-up window appear.
 Authorize Zapier to access Slack in this window.

 4. Set the Slack channel and message

 Channel: At the beginning of this article we created a new #hiringzap channel in Slack to receive notifications, so we’ve entered ‘#hiringzap’ here.

 Message Text: This is where you build the message that will be sent to Slack.
 From the ‘list/+’ button to the right of the ‘Message Text’ field you can choose to add things like the candidate’s name, their headline, which role they applied for etc. In our example, we’ve kept the message simple; we’ll see the positions candidates have applied for, their name, headline, and a link to their profile in Workable.

 You’ll notice that Zapier offers you a lot more options than the two outlined above.
 The additional fields do not need to be customized, though you can update them as needed.
 Click ‘Continue’ when you’re done.

-Step 5: Test your Zap and activate
+5. Test your Zap and activate

 Make sure you’ve set everything up correctly with a quick test.
 Just click on ‘Test Workable Trigger’.

 If you have candidates in your Workable account already you’ll be able to ‘Test Zap with this sample’ and, hey presto, you should see a new message in Slack.
 If you haven’t got any candidates in your Workable account yet you can always apply for a job yourself when you turn the Zap on to check it’s all working as it should.
-(You may want to delete your candidate profile afterwards.)
+You may want to delete your candidate profile afterward.

 Choose a name for your Zap and set it to “On”.
 You’ll now get updates in Slack whenever new candidates apply!